 - Activities that may reflect changed behavior (e.g., therapy or education)

 - References that attest to your good moral character

-You will be notified of the Commissioner’s decision.
+You will be notified of the decision.
 If your request is denied, you may appeal the decision to the Human Services Board.

 How do I request a review?

-- Print and complete this form
+- Print and complete the applicable side of this form.

-Vermont Department for Children and Families
+Department for Children and Families

 Commissioner’s Registry Review Unit